Nice Shades! How Light and Color Affect Sight

 When Corey Hart sang that he'd wear his sunglasses at night, he might have just been curious about how color and light affect the way we see things.
 This engaging activity will guide you and your child as you make your very own pairs of snazzy shades, complete with lenses of different colors.
 When your child walks outside sporting these shades, she'll experience first-hand how sunlight works with color to create a fantastic new world of perception!
 This activity inspires your child to learn about science and the natural world, all while fostering a sense of fun and creativity!

 What You Need:

 - Pair of sunglasses

 - 4 sheets of cellophane, in 4 different colors

 What You Do:

-- Cut out the sunglasses template, then cut a hole in each eyepiece for the lenses.
-Fold the ear pieces back and make sure the glasses are a good fit.
+- Cut out the sunglasses template, and then cut a hole in each eyepiece for the lenses.
+Fold the earpieces back, making sure the glasses are a good fit.
 Do this four times until you end up with four separate frames, one for each color of cellophane.

 - Attach the lenses to the glasses by taping them onto the inside of the frames, covering the lens-holes.

 - Put your glasses on, and you're ready to go!
 Go outside and help your child choose a spot that has lots of different objects to observe.
 Hand her the notebook so she can keep track of her observations.

 - Pick a few objects to observe and describe.
 Start by having your child describe what the objects look like without any glasses on.